 - Written submissions should be as short as is consistent with conveying the relevant information.
-As a rough guide, it is usually helpful if they can be confined to six pages or less.
+As a rough guide, it is helpful if they can be confined to six pages or less.
 Paragraphs should be numbered for ease of reference.
-A single-page summary of the main points is sometimes helpful.
+A single-page summary of the main points is also helpful.
 The submission should be in a form suitable for monochrome photocopying.

 - Evidence should be submitted in Word or Rich Text format, by e-mail to firstname.lastname@example.org.
 The body of the e-mail should include a contact name, telephone number and postal address.
 It should be absolutely clear who the submission is from, particularly whether it is on behalf of an organisation or in the name of an individual.

 - Once accepted by the Committee, written evidence becomes the Committee’s property and it may decide to publish it or make other public use of it.
 If the Committee decides to accept your contribution as evidence we will email you formally accepting it as such.
 An acknowledgement of formal acceptance will be sent once all formalities have been completed.
 You may publicise or publish your submission yourself, once you receive the formal acceptance of your evidence to the Committee.
 When doing so, please indicate that it has been submitted to the Committee.